Flag Prerequisites

 When Amplitude evaluates users for Flag-B:

-• If the user doesn't receive the on variant for Flag-A, Amplitude excludes them from Flag-B.
+• If the user doesn't receive the On variant for Flag-A, Amplitude excludes them from Flag-B.

-3. Evaluate the user for Flag-B.
+3. Evaluates the user for Flag-B.

 Common use cases